Ice drilling: Flexible drillstem rigs

 Flexible drillstem rigs use a drill string that is continuous, so that it does not have to be assembled or disassembled, rod by rod or pipe by pipe, when tripping in or out.
 The drill string is also flexible, so that when out of the borehole it can be stored on a reel.
 The drill string may be a reinforced hose, or it may be steel or composite pipe, in which case it is known as a coiled-tubing drill.
 Rigs designed along these lines began to appear in the 1960s and 1970s in mineral drilling, and became commercially viable in the 1990s.

 Only one such rig, the rapid air movement (RAM) system developed at the University of Wisconsin-Madison by Ice Coring and Drilling Services (ICDS), has been used for ice drilling.
 The RAM drill was developed in the early 2000s, and was originally designed for drilling shot holes for seismic exploration.
 The drill stem is a hose through which air is pumped; the air drives a turbine that powers a downhole rotary drill bit.
 Ice cuttings are removed by the exhaust air and fountain out of the hole.
 The compressor increases the temperature of the air by about 50°, and it is cooled again before being pumped downhole, with a final temperature about 10° warmer than the ambient air.
 This means it cannot be used in ambient temperatures warmer than −10 °C. To avoid ice forming in the hose, ethanol is added to the compressed air.
 The system, which includes a winch to hold 100 m of hose, as well as two air compressors, is mounted on a sled.
-It has successfully drilling hundreds of holes in West Antarctica, and was easily able to drill to 90 m in only 25 minutes, making it the fastest ice drill.
+It has successfully drilled hundreds of holes in West Antarctica, and was easily able to drill to 90 m in only 25 minutes, making it the fastest ice drill.
 It was also used by the Askaryan Radio Array project in 2010–2011 at the South Pole, but was unable to drill below 63 m there because of variations in the local characteristics of the ice and firn.
 It cannot be used in a fluid-filled hole, which limits the maximum hole depth for this design.
 The main problem with the RAM drill is a loss of air circulation in firn and snow, which might be addressed by using reverse air circulation, via a vacuum pump drawing air up through the hose.
 As of 2017 IDDO is planning a revised design for the RAM drill to reduce the weight of the drill, which is currently 10.3 tonnes.